Summer Night City: History

 The recording sessions for "Summer Night City" began in early 1978.
 It had the working titles of "Kalle Sändare" and "Dancing in the Moonlight".
-ABBA's new recording studio, Polar Music Studio, had opened in May 1978, but had not been ready to use initially, so the primary backing track had been recorded at Metronome Studio.
-A 43-second ballad-style introduction to the song had been edited out to improve the overall quality, but nothing seemed to work.
+ABBA's new recording studio, Polar Music Studio, had opened in May 1978 but had not been ready to use initially, so the primary backing track had been recorded at Metronome Studio.
+A 43-second ballad-style introduction to the song had been edited out to improve the overall quality but nothing seemed to work.
 Allegedly, mixing the single took at least a week, far more than it took to mix any other track in ABBA's recording history.
 In the end, the song had an enormous amount of compression applied to it to give it a more "driving" sound.

 Agnetha Fältskog has been quoted as saying she did not like the song to start with, as she felt "it wasn't ABBA" but later on grew to like it.
 A reluctant ABBA decided to release "Summer Night City" as a single in September despite their disappointment with the track in its current form.
 It garnered minor controversy in the United Kingdom due to some listeners mishearing the fade out line "walking in the moonlight" as the more explicit "fucking in the moonlight".
 The group still performed the song live on their 1979 world tour, though with the original introduction that had been removed from the studio recording.
 The previously unreleased version with the extended introduction was finally released as part of the box set Thank You for the Music in 1994.

-Their ambivalence about the record has surfaced occasionally in interviews where Andersson said "we shouldn't have released that one", and Ulvaeus called the recording "really lousy".
+Their ambivalence about the record has surfaced occasionally in interviews where Andersson said "we shouldn't have released that one" and Björn Ulvaeus called the recording "really lousy".